tobilobasalawu/trading-algorithm-boilerplate/README.md

 ## Contact

-If anything is unclear or you'd like to contact me, please reach out at _jamie.wells@studentvault.co.uk_.
+If anything is unclear or you'd like to contact me, please create a new issue [here](https://github.com/JamieWells1/trading-indicator/issues/new).